Kaisbn/rjv/subjects/main.md

 * The player owning the block, if any.

 All the technical details of the commands are given in the Creepstants file.
-The providied information is:
+The provided information is:

 * Execution time.